inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 - In switch1, we don't want to filter inbound packets, so we disable the inbound filter
 - We need the optional inbound mapper module to assign VLAN IDs to packets based on which interface they come in on, so we set the inbound submodule type to :ned:`VlanIndMapper`
-- The mapper assigns VLAN ID 1 to native-VLAN packets incoming on eth0, and VLAN ID 2 to those incoming on eth2
+- The mapper assigns VLAN ID 1 to untagged packets incoming on eth0, and VLAN ID 2 to those incoming on eth2
 - The outbound mapper isn't needed either, so we disable it
 - In switch2, we only need the outbound filter.
-The filter only allows **TODO**
+The filter only allows packets towards their own VLAN.
-- The other submodules (**TODO**) are disabled
+- The other submodules of switch2 (inbound filter and both mappers) are disabled

 .. **TODO** omitted modules mean the modules are not there (but the others are connected properly)

 .. **TODO** we could have set the disabled modules to allow all packets for the same effect

 .. note:: This VLAN policy configuration is only for one direction (enough for UDP).
-However, the return direction can be configured similarly if needed/Policies for the other direction can be set up similarly if needed (e.g. for TCP).
+Policies for the other direction can be set up similarly if needed (e.g. for TCP).
 Also, instead of disabling modules, we could have set them to allow all packets or not map and VLAN IDs at all, for the same effect.

+..
+However, the return direction can be configured similarly if needed

 .. .. figure:: media/schematic.png
    :align: center